Cheezik/github-profile-summary-cards/Tutorial.md

 Now if everything went right.
 The cards should appear on your profile!

-Dont be afraid to experiment with themes! there are many that might suit you better.
+Don't be afraid to experiment with themes!
+There are many that might suit you better.

 ---
-Thats it guys, thank you for going trough this tutorial. i hope you found it somewhat helpfull.
+That's it is guys.
+Thank you for going through this tutorial.
+I hope you found it somewhat helpful.

-if you find any typos/erros please open an issue so i can get on them asap.
+if you find any typos or erros please open an issue so I can get on them asap.

-Have a pleasent rest of your day ^^
+Have a pleasant rest of your day ^^